Hi friends, I’m Rebekah.

 First things first, why “Brave Womanhood”?

 Honestly, it’s because I’ve lived with a lot of fears.
 I’m not brave by nature.
 I tend to avoid doing hard things.
-But choosing to do the hard things when they are the right thing has been the best thing for me.
+But choosing to do the hard thing when it’s the right thing has been the best thing for me.

 I didn’t choose “brave” because it’s my strong point.
 I chose it because it’s not.